CollinPoetoehena/DevOpsCourse_Project/docs/Deployment.md

 It is a best practice to separate them, however, depending on the specific application it can also be possible to combine them into one service to optimize costs and simplicity for example.

+TODO: explain here new version, using two separate EB environments, since it was hell to debug and access logs, etc. This allowed for a better decomposition into a more modularized approach, with the frontend and backend having its own EB environment.
+This allows for scaling separately when needed and better debugging and fault localization when necessary.

 ## GitHub Secrets and Variables